 Nepali Sikarni is a creamy yogurt-based dessert often served during special events and festivals.
 It’s an easy dessert made with only a handful of ingredients and everyone LOVES it.

 If you are looking for an easy dessert, sikarni is the one for you.
-Made with few high quality ingredients, sikarni comes together with very little effort and every one loves it.
+Made with few ingredients, sikarni comes together with very little effort and every one loves it.
 In Nepal, it is often served as during festivals, family get togethers, and special occasion as it requires a little bit of pre-planning.
 My aunt who lives in Houston has the biggest sweet tooth in my family and I got the recipe from her in making the creamiest, luscious Sikarni with cardamom.

 Growing up, I thought Sikarni was a complicated dish because we only ate on special occasions, but turns out that's not the case at all.
 It literally takes 15 minutes to make and 24 hours of inactive time where yogurt is hung to drain the whey from it.
 Once the whey is completely drained the next day, you simply whip yogurt with some milk, sugar, cardamom until fluffy.